 One of the side dishes we will offer I found from the weekly column of a local chef, Sanford D'Amato, who is a James Beard award winner and the owner of one of the finest restaurants in Milwaukee - Sanford.
 My husband surprised me with a 25th wedding anniversary party at Sanford with all our closest friends in attendance.
-What a memorial evening!
-I still have the souvenir menu.
+A fun and delicious evening!
 I also had the pleasure of taking French conversation classes with Sandy D'Amato and his wife, Angie, years ago when they were preparing to take a trip to France.
-Friendly and nice :) His column reflects his personality.
+Friendly and nice :) His column reflects his witty personality.

-The recipe for sauteed potatoes that I found in D'Amato's column sounded like it would be the perfect compliment to the steaks we are preparing.
+The recipe for sauteed potatoes that I found in D'Amato's column sounded like it would be the perfect compliment to the steaks we plan on serving.
 I did a little 'test run' tonight and they are wonderful!
 So simple and yet so flavorful.

 Makes 4 to 6 side dishes